decentraland/adr/docs/ADR-29-refactor-hud-controller.md

 `HUDDesktopKernelBridge`: Extended implementation of `HUDKernelBridge`.

-If we want to have different behaviour against the Kernel, it just overwrites/extent the `HUDKernelBridge`.
+If we want to have different behaviour against Kernel, we just overwrite/extend the `HUDKernelBridge` class.

 #### Third stage